 Verify Code Download compares the content of the target memory with the application program loaded in the debugger for each new debug session.
 Enable this option to ensure program correlation between the image loaded in target system and the image loaded in the µVision debugger.
 This prevents debugging the wrong code when working with various targets or more instances of µVision.

 Download to Flash downloads code to all memory regions.
-When disabled, the debugger does not download code to the memory Address Range defined in the dialog Programming Algorithms.
+When disabled, the debugger does not download code to the memory Address Range defined in the dialog Target Driver Settings - Programming Algorithm.
 Enable the option if the application is loaded into RAM and the Flash algorithm is defined for the same address range.
 By default, this option is disabled.
 Refer to the knowledgebase article µVision Debugger: Error 57: Illegal Address in Debugger Output Window.

 of your data.